Why we’re not going Junk Free this June

 When you are making food decisions based on how your body feels and responds, you are unlikely to persist in choosing foods that do not make you feel well or energised.

 In other words, and for those concerned that intuitive eating promotes a “junk” food diet – it’s simply not the case.
 When you are truly listening to your body’s cues and responses, you find yourself recognising that you need a wide variety of nutrient dense foods and a variety of pleasure foods to ensure you are nurturing both your physical and psychological needs.

 What will we be doing instead?

-The Body Balance Team are going “Judgement Free for June” an entire month of tuning into our inner mean girl, listening to her and keeping negative self talk about our food choices and body in check!
+The Body Balance Nutrition & Dietetic Team are going “Judgement Free for June” an entire month of tuning into our inner voice, listening with curiosity and keeping negative self talk about our food choices and body in check!

 As a team we are pretty good at checking our bias at the door and reflecting on our own inner dialogue, but it’s always great to take some time to strengthen and flex our self-compassion muscles.
 I think Judgement Free June is the perfect opportunity for us to practice some of the activities and homework we do with our clients in clinic!

 You can follow along this Month as we share Judgement Free June content on the #judgementfreejune hashtag.